 Welcome to the Slippery Rock University Athletic Training Graduate Program.
 This manual has been designed to assist you in becoming a successful graduate athletic training student.
 The purpose of this handbook is to inform you of the policies and procedures of our graduate program and give you a brief outline of what will take place in the years of your education.
 As you know, our graduate program is accredited by CAATE.
 With this accreditation comes a sense of pride and excellence.
 It is our goal to be one of the best and most effective graduate programs in athletic training possible.
 In order to do this the athletic training faculty, preceptors and graduate students must all work together to achieve such a lofty goal.
 It is imperative that you frequently read and refer to this manual.
-By examining this manual, you will continue to familiarize student and decrease the chance of not following proper policies and procedures.
+By examining this manual, you will continue to familiarize yourself with the responsibilities and expectations that you have accepted as an athletic training graduate student and decrease the chance of not following proper policies and procedures.
 Once you have read and understood the information within this manual, please print, initial and sign the acknowledgments in Appendix A and turn it in to the program director to keep in your permanent file.
 A copy will be provided to you as well.
 This will ensure that you understand all the facets of our graduate program.